chandanhpcic/docs/source/manual/users.rst

 .. image:: images/user_manager.png
    :width: 100%

-The user manager of OPNsense allows for controlling access to the different part (pages) of the configurator as well as controlling access to particular services on a per user bases.
+The user manager of Reticen8 allows for controlling access to the different part (pages) of the configurator as well as controlling access to particular services on a per user bases.

 Authentication
 --------------
-OPNsense offers integration with external servers for services that require user authentication.
+Reticen8 offers integration with external servers for services that require user authentication.
 These services include:

 * IPsec